 The troubling part of the stories I saw were the arrestees were both small children.
 Six years old in one case, a child having a bad day and acting out, kicked a school staff member after being grabbed by that member.
 Inappropriate conduct to be sure and requiring correction and discipline.
-But to call the police and have a six year old arrested and booked, complete with mugshot photograph and fingerprinting is unconscionable.
+But to call the police and have a six-year-old arrested and booked, complete with mugshot photograph and fingerprinting is unconscionable.

-people are fond of trotting out the “new normal” mantra.
+When I was a young lawyer there was a distinct line between the local police and the military.
+I served a military career before becoming a lawyer and understood that role and its limitations.
+Over the last almost 20 years there has been an evolutionary shift in the police self-perception which has taken on a decidedly militaristic tone.
+Some people are fond of trotting out the “new normal” mantra.
 There is no new normal, there is abnormal trying to find a place in our society.
-Unfortunately, many are far too willing to grant acceptance to this mis-belief.
+Unfortunately, many are far too willing to grant acceptance to this misbelief.
 The Constitution today says exactly the same thing today as it said in 1791 when the 4th Amendment became part of that document.

-Arresting a six year old suggests a lessening of both legal and common sense.
-But it is indicative of the above referenced abnormal which places a facade of security in the place of rights.
+Arresting a six-year-old suggests a lessening of both legal and common sense.
+But it is indicative of the above-referenced abnormal which places a facade of security in the place of rights.
 This “security” mentality drives the local police to acquire such military equipment as battlefield helicopters and Mine Resistant Ambush Protected (MRAP) tactical vehicles.
 The military is precluded by federal law from engaging in civilian law enforcement, outside of the declaration of martial law, so the local police department is being militarily equipped.

-Dehumanizing nominations of citizens encountered or arrested, such as skells, perps scum or worse devalue the individual and make arresting six year olds seem reasonable.
-While the officer involved in this six year old’s arrest was terminated, it speaks to a larger problem which a simple firing does not address.
+Dehumanizing nominations of citizens encountered or arrested, such as skells, perps scum or worse devalue the individual and make arresting six-year-olds seem reasonable.
+While the officer involved in this six-year old’s arrest was terminated, it speaks to a larger problem which a simple firing does not address.
 How does someone get to the point that this arrest would seem to be permissible?
 Once citizens awaken to the fact that they are not on the same team as law enforcement they will then realize their need to take better stock of what is happening.

-These are your rights – Use them or Lose them.
+These are your rights — use them or Lose them.